USPTO Examiner HUI SAN MING R - Art Unit 1627

 Executive Summary

-Examiner HUI, SAN MING R works in Art Unit 1627 and has examined 445 patent applications in our dataset.
-With an allowance rate of 65.4%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 25 months.
+Examiner HUI, SAN MING R works in Art Unit 1627 and has examined 366 patent applications in our dataset.
+With an allowance rate of 66.7%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 26 months.

 Allowance Patterns

-Examiner HUI, SAN MING R's allowance rate of 65.4% places them in the 18% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner HUI, SAN MING R's allowance rate of 66.7% places them in the 27% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns